-Each academic year, UROP considers all project funding applicants for the prestigious Douglas S. Yamamura Scholarship.
-The UROP staff selects the best STEM, and the best non-STEM student or student group each alternating semester to receive the scholarship.
-In an effort to support continued education of local students, strong preference is shown to undergraduate students who have graduated from high school in Hawai‘i.
+Each semester, UROP considers all project funding applicants for the Yamamura Scholarship and selects the best STEM, and the best non-STEM student or student group each alternating semester to receive the Scholarship.
+In an effort to support continued education of local students, a preference is shown to undergraduate students who have graduated from high school in Hawai‘i.

 Douglas S. Yamamura Scholarship Recipients